Jolly LLB (film series): Jolly LLB (2013)

 The film begins with a drunk Rahul Dewan (Rajeev Siddhartha), racing in a Toyota Land Cruiser Prado against a Mercedes on 20 April 2009, after he is seduced by a woman in the passenger seat.
 He loses control and crashes into a wall on the footpath by the road.
 The film cuts to a court scene where Jagdish Tyagi a.k.a.
 Jolly (Arshad Warsi), an LLB (law-degree) graduate defending a surgeon against a Public interest litigation (PIL) filed against him after the surgeon had his son operate upon a patient in his pursuit of Guinness Book of World Records.
 Jolly loses the case but decides to move to the capital Delhi to try his luck.
 He happens to see prominent criminal lawyer Tejinder Rajpal (Boman Irani) defending Rahul Dewan in a sessions court.
 Rahul Dewan is accused of causing death under the influence of alcohol.
 Rajpal convinces the judge that prosecution had no evidence to implicate Rahul Dewan and he was being deliberately targeted by the media as he was from a rich family, resulting in Dewan's acquittal.

-Rajpal, though, is not satisfied with the fee paid by the Dewans.
-Jolly, desperate to have some money and fame, decides to pursue the case and files a PIL in the court against Rahul Dewan's acquittal.
 After initially reprimanding Jolly for his mistakes in filing the PIL and taking the press reports as an evidence, Justice Tripathi (Saurabh Shukla) gives a date for hearing and warns Jolly to collect some evidence before the hearing.
 He then runs into Albert Pinto (Harsh Chhaya), who claims to have witnessed the accident.
-Then Jolly introduces him as a witness in the court and Judge Tripathi, after cross-examining him, gives a date for the next hearing.
 He also summons Rahul Dewan to be present in the court for the hearing.
 Jolly becomes a celebrity overnight and is admired by Kaul who donates a room in his restaurant to Jolly for using it as his office.
 However, Jolly's plans turn upside down, when Albert Pinto reveals to him that he is no witness, but a crony of Rajpal and it was part of a plan to extract more money from Dewan clan.
 As part of the deal, Pinto gives Jolly his share of the money paid by Dewans to silence Pinto.
 Jolly gleefully accepts the money and regrets that had he known this plan earlier, he would have demanded more money.
 Albert Pinto turns hostile in the court and Jolly accepts the statement given by Pinto.
 Judge Tripathi postpones the judgement for the next hearing.
 Sandhya, cousin and fiancée of Jolly, chides him for compromising on justice for his greed.
 Jolly realises his mistake once Kaul saab slaps him for his treachery.
 He returns the money to Rajpal and challenges him to win the case.